vipinpv85/DPDK_SURICATA-4_1_1/README.md

 <img src="images/arch.png" width=auto>

 # Things to do
  - [ ] implement SW or HW Symmetric Hashing for reassembled packets.
  - [ ] flatten the packet buffer for full zero-copy mode.
- - [ ] use SW or HW ACL for classification on directional rules from `https://github.com/vipinpv85/DPDK-Suricata_3.0`.
  - [ ] use zero copy for paylaod, PKT decode and other layers

+# Work in progress
- - [ ] cleanup logs and debug points
+ - [x] cleanup logs and debug points
+ - [x] use SW ACL for classification on directional rules from `https://github.com/vipinpv85/DPDK-Suricata_3.0`.

 # Things completed
+ - [x] move dpdk config to `suricata.yaml`
  - [x] allow multiple worker rather than single worker
  - [x] allow multiple RX queue with RSS (default)
  - [x] add dpdk fields to suricata.yaml